Nintendo Wi-Fi Connection: News Channel

 The News Channel allows users to access news headlines and current news events obtained from the Internet.
 News articles are available on a globe view similar to the Forecast Channel, and as a slide show.
 The content was automatically updated and viewable via WiiConnect24 with clickable news images supported.
+It, as with WiiConnect24, was shut down on June 28, 2013.

 The News Channel became available in North America, Europe, and Australia on January 26, 2007.

-Starting with the August 6, 2007, update, the News Channel shows a news ticker in the Wii Menu.
-However, not visiting the channel for a period of time will result in the ticker not appearing, until the channel is viewed.
-A December 20, 2007, update only released in PAL regions increased the number of news feeds to the channel, sourced from a larger number of news resources and agencies, providing more news that is available per country.
+Starting with the August 6, 2007 update, the News Channel showed a news ticker in the Wii Menu.
+However, not visiting the channel for a period of time would result in the ticker not appearing until the channel is viewed.
+A December 20, 2007 update only released in PAL regions increased the number of news feeds to the channel, sourced from a larger number of news resources and agencies, providing more news that is available per country.
 As with the Forecast Channel, the News Channel is not available in South Korea.

 The News Channel was shut down on June 28, 2013, along with the Forecast Channel, due to both channels requiring the discontinued WiiConnect24 service.

 Everybody Votes Channel

 The Everybody Votes Channel allowed users to vote in simple opinion polls and compare and contrast opinions with those of friends, family, and people across the globe.

 Everybody Votes Channel was launched on February 13, 2007, and was available in the Wii Channels section of the Wii Shop Channel.
 The application allowed Wii owners to vote on various questions using their Mii as a registered voter.
 Additionally, voters could also make predictions for the choice that would be the most popular overall after their own vote had been cast.
 Each Mii's voting and prediction record was tracked and voters could also view how their opinions compared to others.
 Whether the Mii was correct in its predictions or not, it was displayed on a statistics page, along with a counter of how many times that Mii voted.
 Up to six Miis could be registered to vote on the console.
 The channel was free to download.
 Each player could make a suggestion for a poll a day.

-Everybody Votes Channel was shut down on June 28, 2013.
+Everybody Votes Channel was shut down on June 28, 2013, as with the other channels.